Marker Logo

 Department of the Interior

 Topics and series.
 This historical marker is listed in this topic list: Architecture.
-In addition, it is included in the Art Deco, and the National Register of Historic Places series lists.
+In addition, it is included in the Art Deco, and the National Register of Historic Places (NRHP) series lists.
 A significant historical year for this entry is 1939.

 Location.
 35° 52.894′ N, 80° 4.844′ W. Marker is in Thomasville, North Carolina, in Davidson County.
-Marker is on Randolph Street (State Highway 109) 0.1 miles south of East Main Street, on the left when traveling south.
+It is on Randolph Street (State Highway 109) 0.1 miles south of East Main Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 17 Randolph St, Thomasville NC 27360, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-John W. Thomas (about 700 feet away, measured in a direct line); Thomasville (approx. 0.2 miles away); a different marker also named Thomasville (approx. 0.2 miles away); Thomasville City Cemetery (approx. 0.4 miles away); Mitchell House (approx. 0.8 miles away); a different marker also named John W. Thomas (approx. 2.7 miles away); John H. Mills (approx. 3.4 miles away); North Carolina Vietnam Veterans Memorial (approx. 3.9 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: John W. Thomas (about 700 feet away, measured in a direct line); Thomasville (approx. 0.2 miles away); a different marker also named Thomasville (approx. 0.2 miles away); Thomasville City Cemetery (approx. 0.4 miles away); Mitchell House (approx. 0.8 miles away); a different marker also named John W. Thomas (approx. 2.7 miles away); John H. Mills (approx. 3.4 miles away); North Carolina Vietnam Veterans Memorial (approx. 3.9 miles away).
 Touch for a list and map of all markers in Thomasville.

 Paid Advertisement